Jaromír Jágr

+Biography

+In October 2025, the authorized biography JÁ68 was published.
+Jaromír Jágr had been working on it for thirteen years.
+The book, released by the newspaper Sport, offers a personal insight into his life, career, faith, and the values that have shaped him.
+It also includes previously unpublished photographs and reflections on the meaning of sport and life.
+The biography was officially launched in Kladno and was also available in a special signed edition.

 Playing career

+Early career

 Jágr began skating at age three, and he immediately showed exceptional abilities.
-At age 15, he was playing at the highest level of competition in Czechoslovakia for Poldi SONP Kladno, and when he was 17, he became the youngest member of the Czechoslovakia national team.
+At age 15, he played at the highest level of competition in Czechoslovakia for Poldi SONP Kladno.
+When he was 17, he became the youngest member of the Czechoslovakia national team.

-As a youth in his native country, he kept a photograph of American president Ronald Reagan in his school gradebook, in detest of the policies of the Soviet Union.
+As a youth in his native country, he kept a photograph of American president Ronald Reagan in his school grade book as a protest against the policies of the Soviet Union.